-Angelina Jolie’s Tattoo Didn’t Stop Brad Pitt From Seeing Jennifer Aniston
+Angelina Jolie Secret Tattoo Didn’t Stop Brad Pitt From Seeing Jennifer Aniston

 A post shared by Ajarn Noo Kanpai (@ajannookanpai.eng) on

 Apparently, the monk used steel bars with surgical needles to engrave the delicate skin.
-A method much more painful than those that are usually used, but one which also guarantees greater durability and long-lastingness.
+A method much more painful than those that are generally used, but one which also guarantees greater durability and long-lastingness.

 It has also come to knowledge that Brad Pitt did not feel afraid to get the same tattoo by the hands of the monk.
 Pitt had the tattoo engraved on his stomach.
 It has been confirmed that these tattoos were intended to symbolically unite the couple as wife and husband in order to pour some faith into the marriage and make it last for decades to come, according to Eastern cultures.
-Well, everybody knows what followed months after, don’t they?
+Well, everybody knows what followed months after.

-After some months, Angelina Jolie and Brad Pitt announced for their official separation as a couple, a news that shocked the world of show business.
+After some months, Angelina Jolie and Brad Pitt announced their official separation as a couple, news that shocked the world of show business.

 It is not the first time that Kanpai has tattooed Angelina Jolie.
 The actress has undergone this form of tattooing several times over the years.
 The monk’s creations are considered works of art and many people claim that through his tattoos, the monk is able to protect the soul and body of the person whom he tattoos.